hyperwing/ClubTinder/README.md

 All the folders detailing the application are within the hubbub folder:

 1. App folder: Code is primarily written in this folder:
-   * Assests folder contains the stylesheets for the web app
+   * Assets folder contains the stylesheets for the web app
       - There are 3 primary style sheets: User, Club, and Admin (One for each role)

    * Controllers folder contains all the controller code for the application